NikUstimenko/acoustotreams/README.md

 ## Installation

-The version of Python must be 3.10 or 3.11.
+The version of Python should be 3.10 or 3.11.

 ### Installation using pip